rrprasan/Finance/Snowflake/Notebooks/Miscellaneous_Topics/NYC_Small_Business_Geospatial_Analysis/ReadMe.md

-# Visualizing New York City Small Business on a Map Using Snowflake Notebook
+# Visualizing New York City Small Businesses on a Map Using Snowflake Notebook
 ## You will learn the following from this Snowflake Notebook:
 ## Snowflake provides the following data types for geospatial data: